Pournamithinkal: Season-1

 Raghunandan and Rajalakshmi were lovers years back, but never married.
 They separated and married others.
 25 years later they meet again.
 Both of them are leading their families.
 Raghundandan is a cancer patient and a father of Pournami.
 Rajalakshmi is married to Prathap Shankar, a wealthy businessman.
 Raghundandan asks Rajalakshmi to care for his daughter after his death and Rajalakshmi agrees.
 She brings Pournami to her home and decides that her son Premjith should marry her.
 Trouble flourish for both Rajalakshmi and Pournami.
 Later, Pournami and Prem Shankar became loving each other.
 But they have been haunted by Anie Punjakkadan, Prem's ex-love of interest.
 In this time, Rajalakshmi's twin sister Sethulakshmi who was raised by Rajalakshmi's parent's relatives enters Rajalakshmi's house to take revenge on her.
-But however Sethulakshmi got arrested when she tries to kill Rajalakshmi.
-After some months Pournami gave birth to a female child named Kingini.
+But Sethulakshmi is arrested when she tries to kill Rajalakshmi.
+Months later, Pournami gave birth to a daughter, Kingini.